Pyruvate dehydrogenase lipoamide kinase isozyme 1: Clinical Significance

 (GSIS), a primary function of the pancreas, a low PDK1 activity must be maintained to keep PDH in a dephosphorylated and active state.

-Maintaining low PDK1 levels has also proven to be beneficial in certain regions of the brain, as it confers a high tolerance to amyloid beta, a metabolite that is directly correlated with the development of Alzheimer’s disease.
+Maintaining low PDK1 levels has also proven to be beneficial in certain regions of the brain, as it confers a high tolerance to amyloid beta, a metabolite that is directly correlated with the development of Alzheimer's disease.

 Cancer

 The ubiquitous role of this gene lends itself to being involved in a variety of disease pathologies, including cancer.
 PDK1 mRNA expression is significantly associated with tumor progression; in fact, the presence of PDK1 can serve as a prognostic marker, indicating the level of success a patient can achieve.
 Specifically, this may serve as a biomarker in patients with gastric cancer.
 In coordination, the inhibitor dichloroacetic acid may be used in the future as a treatment option for patients with this type of cancer.
-PDK1, as it regulates hypoxia and lactate production, is associated with a poor outcome in patients with head and neck squamous cancer.
+PDK1, as it regulates hypoxia and lactate production, is associated with a poor outcome in patients with head and neck cancer.
 The buildup of glycolytic metabolites may promote Hypoxia-Inducing Factor (HIF) activation, which creates a feed-forward loop for malignancy progression.
 As such, using HIF-1 as a metabolite to regulate PDK1 is seen as another potential therapy, either on its own or in tandem with other therapies, for this type of cancer.
 In a further developed study, combined PDK1 and CHK1 inhibition was shown to be required to kill glioblastoma stem-like cells in vitro and in vivo.